About this listing

 6. Please do not put wood boards or bowls in the dishwasher.
 Iron skillets (the heavy ones) lose their seasoning if washed in the dishwasher or with soap.

 7. PLEASE use coasters on wood tables.

-9. There are three receptacles, located in the center island, in the kitchen.
+9. There are three receptacles, located in the kitchen's center island.
 The bin in the front is for non-recyclable trash.
 Recycling (glass, metal, plastic) should be placed in the bin behind the trash.
-Paper recycling is stored in the paper-recycling drawer.
+Paper recycling is stored in the paper-recycling drawer left of center.

-10. Napkins and extra silverware are in baskets in the little cabinet by the table in the kitchen.
+10. Napkins and extra silverware are in baskets in the little cabinet by the chalk board in the kitchen.
 You will also find a box of rags for clean up and other misc. kitchen items.